egouldo/EcoConsPreReg/analysis/preregistration_template.md

 and/or integrated models, especially when they are being used to generate anticipatory predictions beyond the conditions on which they were calibrated (Jakeman, Letcher, and Norton 2006).
-Describe and justify the method for your calibration and validation schema, including how many folds and what methods you will use to partition the data set into training/testing data.
-(What other items, esp. re. partitioning are missing?)*
+Describe and justify the method for your calibration and validation schema.*

+## 4.1.2 Data partitioning

+*Describe the approach for partitioning the data in support of the calibration and validation schema described above.
+For example, specify the number of folds that will be created and the relative size of each.*

+*How will you document and/or share the partitioned data such that the data partitioning and any subsequent modelling based on this partitioning can be computationally reproduced?*

 ## 4.2 Implementation verification